MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/web-api-perform-operations.md

 ### Step 1 - Create site settings

 Before you can use the portals Web API, you have to enable the required site settings with the Portal Management app.
-The site settings depend on the entity that you want to use when interacting with the Web API.
+The site settings depend on the table that you want to use when interacting with the Web API.

 1. Go to [Power Apps](https://make.powerapps.com).